timonkrebs/ng-component-hierarchy-visualizer/README.md

 # Known Limitations
 At this stage the library does have several limitations:

-- **Complex Route Configurations**: The library may not handle very complex route configurations accurately, especially those involving variable routes.
-- **Service Detection**: Limited to services directly injected into components or explicitly imported.
-It may not detect dynamically injected services.
-- **Recursion Depth**: The library has a fixed recursion depth for detecting nested dependencies, potentially missing very deep or complex chains.
-- **Path Resolution**: Unusual project structures or symbolic links may cause resolution issues.
+- **Path Resolution**: Unusual project structures may cause resolution issues.
-- **Mermaid Diagram Complexity**: Large applications may produce complex diagrams that are difficult to read.
+- **Optimised for Standalone**: Modules only get parsed for the routes.

 ## Detective
 Check out [Detective](https://github.com/angular-architects/detective) for even more insights into your Angular/TS Apps.